robertmand/FAIR-DaSH/_episodes/ep2.md

 teaching: 40
 exercises: 10
 questions:
-- What is a data repository??
+- What is a data repository?
 - What are types of data repositories?
 - Why should you upload your data to a data repository?
 - How to choose the right database for your dataset?